yosemitebandit/vebsite/content/notes/machine-learning.md

 `price = b + W1 * sqft + W2 * (sqft) ** 2` to create a polynomial model of higher degree
 * and there is an analytical solution to the minimization problem for multivariate linear regression:
 `inv(XT * X) * XT * y` -- this inverse can be tough to compute if there are a lot of features

+### logistic regression
 * remember that logistic regression is for classification work and the output has a probabilistic interpretation -- the previous work in this course gives more continuous outputs
 * higher order polynomials create more complex decision boundaries (the shapes / lines dividing up your classes)
+* for binary logistic regression (labels in `{ 0, 1 }`),
+the cost function must change -- it can no longer be just MSE as the sigmoid activation will cause this to be non-convex and have local, non-global optima.
+The new cost function is `-log(h)` if `y = 1` and `-log(1 - h)` if `y = 0`.
+This fn comes from the principle of maximum likelihood estimation -- a way to efficiently find parameters.